zellwk/devfest-2016/README.md

 The `--prod` flag is a custom flag introduced to tell Protoflow that you're building a optimized site for production.
 Protoflow will then run through the following tasks and create an optimized site in the `dist` folder.

-- `clean` - to clean the `dist` directory
-- `lint:scss` and `lint:js` - Check for code formats
-- `sprites` - Produce image sprites
-- `images` - Copies images to `dist` folder, and optimize them if they're not optimized previously
-- `fonts` - Copies fonts to `dist` folder
-- `sass` - Compiles Sass into CSS
-- `generateSite` - Generates static site with Nunjucks
-- `webpack` - Compiles JavaScript with Webpack
+It does everything the default `gulp` task does, plus the following:

 - `useref` – Optimizes JavaScript and CSS.
-Removes unused CSS.
 Also adds a revisioned hash name to the final output for cachebusting.
 - `critical` – Speeds up your website by inlining critical CSS into the `<head>` section of the site.

 Note: `useref` and `critical` may take a while to run if you have a large site.
 I'm looking for a way to speed things up, and will update as soon as I find a way.